Inzhenerka/docs.getdbt.tech/website/blog/2025-05-28-dbt-fusion-engine-components.md

 To be clear, the self-compiled binary that's available today doesn't do much yet.
 By the time the new engine enters general availability, its source-available components will [exceed the net capabilities of dbt Core](/blog/dbt-fusion-engine-path-to-ga). **If you are a data team running dbt Core, simply running the self-compiled version of dbt Fusion will be a pure upgrade.**

-This repository also includes the code necessary for [Level 1 SQL Comprehension](/blog/the-levels-of-sql-comprehension#level-1-parsing) (the ability to parse SQL into a syntax tree).
+This repository will also include the code necessary for [Level 1 SQL Comprehension](/blog/the-levels-of-sql-comprehension#level-1-parsing) (the ability to parse SQL into a syntax tree).

-As long as you comply with the [three restrictions in ELv2](http://www.getdbt.com/licenses-faq),
+As long as you comply with the [three restrictions in ELv2](http://www.getdbt.com/licenses-faq):

 - ✅ You can adopt the binary into your data workflows without dbt Labs' involvement
 - ✅ You can see and modify the code